MINUISONG/SignMate/README.md

 However, most hearing parents do not know sign language, and the existing education market is limited to **'boring one-way videos'** or **'simple dictionaries,'** causing many to miss this golden time for learning.

-**SignMate** solves this problem with an On-Device AI solution that goes beyond simple learning.
+**SignMate** solves this problem with an AI solution that goes beyond simple learning.
 It **Assesses** whether your movements are correct in real-time and provides **Coaching** like a teacher to correct mistakes.

 ### 2. 💡 Key Features